 The survey included a nationwide sample of 1500 people in relationships.
 It found that 78% of couples included at least one snorer.
 The nonsnoring partner reported serious consequences.
 In the survey, 14% said that their partner’s snoring completely deprives them of sleep.
 Others try to find remedies like moving to a spare room (19%) or a child’s room (about 5%) to get better sleep.

 Getting snoring resolved faces a number of hurdles, though.
 Perhaps the biggest hurdle comes from the fact that about 60% of snorers claim that their partner is exaggerating–they don’t have a problem.
-As a result, about one in 18 say that they argue all the time about snoring.
+As a result, about one in 18 say that they argue all the time about snoring, with more than half of snorers denying that they have a problem.
 To try to resolve the dispute, more than a quarter (28%) of partners have recorded snoring.
 The disputes are taking a toll on individuals’ sanity, with nearly 7% saying they are becoming depressed.

 The survey notes that a third of people say they are at their wits’ end because of snoring.
 It doesn’t talk about violence in these situations, but we know that this occurs frequently.